Why I Do This Work

-Seven years ago the bottom fell out of my life.
+Eight years ago the bottom fell out of my life.
+Massive internal and external transitions abounded.
 I was used to being the de facto "counselor" in my circles, able to quickly diagnose the underlying problems and see the way out, but not this time.
 My talents for clarity, problem-solving, and wisdom were utterly foiled.
-I had to become better, but knew I couldn't do it without help.
+I had to become better, but knew I couldn't do it without help, and professional help wasn't my best bet.
 So, with my friend Google by my side, I went searching.

 I wanted a way to heal and excel that was private, safe, and independent—a way to see through the haze of overwhelming emotion and confused thoughts.
 I wanted to see the big-picture of my growth, to discern which way was up, and to assess my life so that I really understood what I most needed and why.